cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report_2low.md

 ---
 name: Non-Reproducible Vanilla Bug Report (Low Priority)
-about: Submit a bug report that occurs in RimWorld running only RimThreaded and DLCs that cannot be reproduced fairly consistantly
+about: Submit a bug report that occurs in RimWorld running only RimThreaded and DLCs that cannot be reproduced fairly consistantly.
 title: ''
 labels: Bug, Vanilla RT
 assignees: ''